-13.4.20 The figure of 146 dwellings per annum (increased slightly from the 140 dpa in the Preferred Options Draft) is therefore considered to be the most appropriate representation of housing need and will therefore be used when calculating the rolling 5 year housing land supply.
-The housing requirement is not a ceiling however and in order to be aspirational and support further economic growth in the Borough above the baseline, sufficient land is identified within this Plan to provide 200 dwellings per year on average over the Plan period.
-This is through a combination of allocated sites, sites with extant planning permission, housing completions since the start of the Plan period and future windfalls as identified in the Housing Trajectory (Appendix E).
+13.4.20 The figure of 146 dwellings per annum is therefore considered to be the most appropriate representation of housing need and will be used when calculating the rolling five year housing land supply.
+It should be noted that the housing requirement is not a ceiling and additional development over and above this requirement will be supported where it accords with the Local Plan.
+In order to be aspirational and provide choice and flexibility in the housing market sufficient land is identified within this Plan to provide 200 dwellings per year on average over the Plan period.
+This will also support any additional jobs above the economic baseline.
+This is through a combination of allocated sites, sites with extant planning permission, housing completions since the start of the Plan period and future windfalls61 as identified in the Housing Trajectory (Appendix E).